Yoga has been coming to the West for a very long time, we just noticed it about one hundred years ago.

-The style of yoga we have so wholeheartedly embraced in the west, can be traced back to one single individual, a brahaman yogi called TKV Krishnamacharya.
+The style of yoga we have so wholeheartedly embraced in the west can be traced back to one single individual, a brahman yogi called TKV Krishnamacharya.
 He was, and is still, considered the single most important master of yoga.
-Together, with his four students, they would breath life back into yoga.
-His influence so great that it would forever shape, change, and create the foundations of this modern practice.
+Together, with his four students, they would breathe life back into yoga.
+His influence was so great that it would forever shape, change, and create the foundations of this modern practice.

 It is during this period he developed the foundations and practice which we call yoga today.

 When his time came to leave the Himalayan caves, and upon his guru’s request, Krishnamacharya returned to civilization.
 Determined to bring yoga out of obscurity and into the ‘mainstream’, his master also asked that he spread the practice of yoga to the outside world.
 How fortunate for us, that his endeavors would prove to be so successful.
 Could you imagine a world without yoga?

 Initially, he married and settled in Mysore, where he lived for a time in poverty.
 There he worked teaching Sanskrit and yoga at the College of Sanskrit and his reputation as a yoga teacher began to grow.
 The King of Mysore, was a supporter of the arts and passionate about saving India’s dying traditions, after hearing of Krishnamacharya the King met him and was so impressed by his abilities he began to sponsor live yoga demonstrations.